Schematic Design for St. Petersburg, FL

 Janet Echelman was selected by the City of St. Petersburg, FL to design a new site-specific artwork for the city’s new Pier District.
-Echelman’s team has produced initial designs for the artwork to be cited at Spa Beach.
+Echelman’s team has produced initial designs for the artwork to be cited at the Heart of Pier Park.
 If the city moves forward with the project, the sculpture would possibly open in the summer of 2019, around the time the new St. Pete Pier opens.

 Frequently Asked Questions

 WHAT IS YOUR HISTORY IN FLORIDA, AND MORE SPECIFICALLY YOUR RELATIONSHIP TO ST. PETERSBURG?
 WHAT ABOUT IT INSPIRES YOU TO CREATE THE ARTWORK?

 This artwork is inspired by the nearby Spa Beach, which the sculpture garden site leads directly to.
 The site has a rich history and visual culture related to leisure stretches back through the last century.
 I used historical postcards showing the Mediterranean revival architecture of the pier combined with colorful patterned beach parasols, and these patterns and palette served as a touchstone during my design process.
 I also looked at the marine life growing around the site, especially at the colonies of barnacles that thrive underneath the pier, which led me to combine three parasol forms into one sculpture.